florimondmanca/djangorestframework-api-key/docs/security.md

 - A prefix `P`, which is a generated string of 8 characters.
 - A secret key `SK`, which is a generated string of 32 characters.

 The generated key that clients use to [make authorized requests](#making-authorized-requests) is `GK = P.SK`.
-It is treated with the same level of care than passwords:
+It is treated with the same level of care as passwords:

 - Only a hashed version is stored in the database.
 The hash is computed using the default password hasher. [^1]
 - The generated key is shown only once to the client upon API key creation.